-ENDS 2280 Co-op II - Engineering 1-3 credits Prerequisite: ENDS 1180
+ENDS 2280 Engineering Internship II 1-3 credits Prerequisite: ENDS 1180

 Career-related activities encountered in the student's area of specialization offered through an individualized agreement, paid or unpaid, among the College, employer, and student.
 Under the supervision of the College and the employer, the student combines classroom learning with work experience.
 Includes an orientation to co-op component.